 Flexi-rods (or bendy rollers) have been around for what seems like forever, but they’re still super effective for creating spiral curls without having to rely on pins or clips.
 Distinguishable by their long, flexible, cushioned rods, they’ll allow you to achieve high-impact, bouncy ringlets that are super cute and bang on-trend.

 These spiral perm rods should be used on wet, detangled locks, especially if you’re looking to achieve tight, coiled curls.
-Make sure to use a detangler, like TRESemmé Pro Pure Detangle and Smooth Leave-in-Conditioner if hair is especially knotty.
+Make sure to use a detangler, like TRESemmé Pro Pure Detangle and Smooth Leave-in-Conditioner to make sure hair is smooth.
 Then, divide your hair into small sections (about one-inch thick), then wrap each one around a flexi-rod before rolling it up towards your scalp, before fixing it in place.
 Versatile and perfect for natural hair, flexi-rods are available in all shapes and sizes!

 6. Heated Rollers